DengYiping/blogging/content/blog/learn-cs-from-scratch--mapreduce/index.md

 ---
 title: Learn CS from scratch -- MapReduce
 date: "2017-05-01T22:12:03.284Z"
+description: Learn about the idea of MapReduce and how to use it to solve simple problem.
 ---
 In functional world, there is C-style for and while loop, and everything is based on recursion.
 However, sometimes, recursive algorithms can leads to problems in efficiency and readability.